The Indian Bread Types You Need to Know

 When we think about Indian cuisine, the first things that come to mind are naan and curry.
 Naan is leavened flatbread prepared with all-purpose flour, wheat flour or a combination of both.
 Traditionally, it is cooked in a tandoor (or clay oven), but these days oven-baked naan bread is quite popular.
 An Indian restaurant menu is incomplete without garlic naan.
 Learn how to make naan bread at home.

 Appam, also known as rice hoppers, are soft, bowl-shaped pancakes prepared with fermented rice batter and coconut.
 They’re quite popular in South India, especially in the state of Kerala.
 They’re crispy and lacy around the edges and soft and thick in the middle.
 Pair with coconut milk or vegetable stew for a delicious breakfast.
+Learn the difference between crispy and crunchy.

 Bhatoora is a famous deep-fried leavened bread made with all-purpose flour.
 You can make bhatoora with or without yeast.
 You’ll often find bhatoora paired with chickpea curry.
 Look for chole bhature or chana bhatura in restaurants and roadside eateries.
+Eat any of these breads along with these Indian main dishes.

 Thepla is a delicious flatbread from the Gujarati cuisine, prepared with wheat flour, gram flour or millet flour and spices.
 You can make thepla without veggies, but there is no harm in adding veggies and greens like fenugreek leaves or bottle gourd.
 Unlike the veggies stuffed inside parathas, the veggies here are mixed with dough, which is rolled out and cooked.